tobiheim/teams-health-feature-monitoring/README.md

 Microsoft Teams Service Issues and Message Center Notifications as Teams posts and stored to SharePoint lists.
 All you need is one Power Automate (incl.
 SharePoint site and Teams channel) to stay informed.

 :mega: **Note for V1 users:**
-If you already using the previous version of this solution (depracated Service Communications API), then please follow the steps in the guide to update your existing version to the new version.
+If you already using the previous version of this solution (deprecated Service Communications API), then please follow the steps in the guide to update your existing version to the new version.
 :zap: In Short: The SharePoint List requires new columns and the app registration require new permissions.

 **Whats new in V2**:question: